mdavezac/LaDa/sphinx-doc/source/userguide/vasp/creating.rst

 .. note::

    It is possible to specify more species than exists in a given structure.
-   LaDa will figure out at runtime.
+   Pylada will figure out at runtime.